ahmetugsuz/Finland_Bus_Routes_V2/README.md

 Additionally, you can also use the Ctrl+C keyboard shortcut to stop the running Docker containers, and if you wish to remove the associated Docker images, you can type `docker-compose down`.

+To delete stored data from the database, first do a `docker-compose down` and then `docker-compose down -v`.
+Be careful, as this will remove all data who has been stored until now from your database.

-These steps allow you to easily start and stop the entire application, including all the required services, using Docker Compose.
+These steps allow you to easily start, stop and delete the entire application, including all the required services, using Docker Compose.

 ### Method 2: Running Docker commands manually <a name="method-2"></a>